OSGConnect/osg-ahm-17/novice/DHTC/02-HTCondor-Submitting.md

 </div>

 <h2>Overview</h2>
-In this section, we will learn the basics of HTCondor in submitting and monitoring jobs.
-The jobs are submitted through the login node of OSG Connect.
+In this section, we will learn the basics of HTCondor for submitting and monitoring jobs.
+The jobs are submitted through the OSG Connect login node.
 The submitted jobs are executed on the remote worker node(s) and the outputs are transfered back to the login node.
-In the HTCondor job submit file, we have to describe how to execute the program and transfer the output data.

 <h2>Login to OSG Connect </h2>